sequencemedia/react-select-element-io/README.md

 # react-select-element-io

-An example implementation of [react-select-element](https://github.com/sequencemedia/react-select-element).
+An example implementation of [React Select Element](https://github.com/sequencemedia/react-select-element).

 CD into the application root folder and in your terminal enter the commands: